lukearend/osrs-hiscores/METHODS.md

 methods
 =======

-In this document I explain how I reached the results shown in this repository.
+This document explains how to reach the results shown in this repository.

 Data collection and cleaning
 ----------------------------